inginerie-software-22-23/proiect-inginerie-software-reseller/README.md

 # Reseller-Web
- An application for selling used clothes with an instagram type interface, each user has a profile with their objects for sale and a system of followers plus an option that includes a system for checking the originality of high-end clothes.
+ Reseller is an application for selling used clothes with an instagram type interface, each user having it's own profile with their items for sale and a system of followers.
+Our motivation is striving to offer a more sustainable alternative to staying trendy, encouraging people to buy fewer new clothes.

 ## Team Members